angulardart/site-angulardart/src/_articles/low-level-html/embedding-in-html.md

 As such, we recommend the following:

-1. Restrict your application to a single Dart script per document.
+1. Restrict your app to a single Dart script per document.
 1. Place your Dart script at the end of your document's body (followed only by the dart.js script if you choose to use that).
 1. Do not use async or defer attributes on your Dart script tag at this point.